noSpamProxy/Reports/Send-ReporttoUserswithBlockedEmails/README.md

 - **NumberOfDaysToReport**: Optional.
 Specifies the Number of days to report.
 Default value is "1".
 - **ReportSender**: Optional.
 Specifies the Sender of the email.
 Default value is "NoSpamProxy Report Sender <nospamproxy@example.com>".
 - **ReportSubject**: Optional.
 Specifies the Subject of the email.
 Default value is "Auswertung".
+- **TenantPrimaryDomain**: Necessary to use if the provider mode for v14 is enabled.
+It specifies the desired tenant for the runtime environment.

 ## Example